neoforge-dev/starter/memory-bank/active-context.md

 We've also created standalone test versions for auth, middleware, and security modules that can run without the full application context, which helps verify that these core components work correctly in isolation.

+### Docker Testing Setup Improvements

+We've made significant improvements to the Docker testing setup to ensure tests run reliably and consistently:

+1. **Fixed Path Inconsistencies**: Updated scripts to use absolute paths and work from any directory.
+2. **Improved Error Handling**: Added detailed error messages and proper exit codes for common issues.
+3. **Enhanced Test Environment Initialization**: Created a robust script to initialize the test environment with proper error handling and timeout management.
+4. **Service Detection**: Added automatic detection of available services and fallback mechanisms.
+5. **Environment Variable Handling**: Ensured consistent environment variable handling across all scripts.
+6. **Documentation Updates**: Updated all documentation to reflect the changes and provide clear instructions.
+7. **Makefile Improvements**: Added new commands for initializing the test environment and running different types of tests.

+These improvements ensure that tests run reliably and consistently across different environments and provide clear error messages when issues occur.

 ### Next Steps

 1. Create more database-related tests
 2. Run coverage reports to identify areas needing more tests
 3. Address any remaining core modules that need testing
 4. Implement tests for any remaining API endpoints
+5. Run all tests to ensure they pass with the improved Docker testing setup

 ## Next Steps